-The Apostle Paul learned to be content in whatever situation that he found himself and he saw beyond his physical circumstances.
-He realized that even though he was going through terrible trials that God was still in control of his life.
-Here are just some of the things that happened to Paul:
+The Apostle Paul learned to be content in whatever situation that he found himself.
+He saw beyond his physical circumstances and realized that God was still in control of his life even though he was going through terrible trials.
+Here are just some of the things that happened to Paul during his ministry:

-As an Apostle, Paul had a hard life, but he understood that God was in control and that everything worked out just as it should every single time.
-He was thrown into prison, but led the jailor and his household to Jesus (Acts 16:27).
-He was shipwrecked, but led the island of Malta to Jesus (Acts 28:1).
+That was an excerpt from the life of an Apostle.
+Paul had a challenging ministry, but he understood that God was in control and that everything worked out just as it should.
+His life was not about being comfortable all the time.
+Paul was thrown into prison, but he led the jailor and his household to Jesus that night (Acts 16:27).
+He was shipwrecked but then led the island of Malta to Jesus (Acts 28:1).

-Paul had a 'thorn in the flesh' and sought the Lord three times to take it away (2 Corinthians 12:7), but the Lord told him 'My grace is sufficient for you.'
-Paul realized that it was to keep him from being 'excessively exalted' from the great revelations that he had received.
-Jesus in Gethsemane prayed three times for something to be removed, but that was not either.
-They were both strengthened and encouraged to bear it.
+Paul had a "thorn in the flesh," and he sought the Lord three times to take it away (2 Corinthians 12:7), but the Lord told him, "My grace is sufficient for you."
+He soon realized that it was to keep him from being "excessively exalted" from the incredible revelations he had received.
+The thorn actually helped balance him.
+Jesus in Gethsemane prayed three times for "this cup" to be removed, but it was not.
+They were both strengthened and encouraged to face what was coming.

-The devil had limitations in what he could do in their life.
+Limitations were put on what the devil could do in their life.
 There were boundaries set where he could do this, but no more.
-Just like in the book of Job, God set limits for satan: 'Behold, all that he has is in your power.
-Only on himself don't put forth your hand' (Job 1:12).
-Then later again: 'Behold, he is in your hand.
-Only spare his life' (Job 2:6).
+Just like in the book of Job, God set limits for satan: "Behold, all that he has is in your power.
+Only on himself don't put forth your hand" (Job 1:12).
+Then later again: "Behold, he is in your hand.
+Only spare his life" (Job 2:6).
+God set limits.

-Paul and Jesus understood that nothing was going to happen to them unless God allowed it, and God took them through the situation instead of around it.
-When Jesus was brought before Pilate He told him this:
+Paul and Jesus understood that nothing would happen to them unless God allowed it.
+Many times, God took them through the situation instead of around it.
+When Jesus was brought before Pilate, He told him this:

 God takes full responsibility for the life wholly devoted to Him.
-When you are completely devoted to God, He will live through you, He will seek the lost through you.
-When persecutions and attacks come against you, God will take care of it, or He may take you through it and you will become stronger.
+When your life is entirely dedicated to God, He will live through you and seek the lost through you.
+When persecutions and attacks come against you, God will take care of it, or He may take you through it, and you will become stronger.